 2. Why Should you use BYOIP?

 A public IP address is one of the most critical elements used for identification on the Internet.
-When it comes to migrating to the cloud, it is vital that your IP address space moves along with the application.
+When it comes to migrating to the cloud, your IP address space must move along with the application.
 In addition, it is also critical that your IP addresses remain the same to protect your whitelists and IP address reputation.